-PA system
+PA SYSTEM

 Detail any PA systems in use at your event.
 If the entire site is not covered, please detail which parts are not covered and how these areas can be communicated with.
 Please be considerate in the use of a PA system and be mindful of its effect on others.
-Please state if hearing loops are available.